The Unexpected Costs of Having a Family

 You may not appreciate the full cost of buying a pram, however, or the need to invest in a travel system that also enables you to courier your child in a car.

-In addition to the pram, for example, you’ll also need to buy important accessories like a foot muff and a rain cover.
+For example, in addition to the pram, you’ll also need to buy important accessories like a footmuff and a rain cover.
 Similarly, you’ll need an accompanying car seat, so your new-born child can be transported safely both on foot and on the road.

 2. Appraise the Cost of Living and the Cost of Christmas